Conan Exiles: Backstory

 The history of the Exiled Lands is revealed to the player by Warmaker Klael, one of the Giantkings, the ancient rulers of the Exiled Lands.
 Klael reveals that the humans once came to the Giantkings as refugees, and the Giantkings offered the humans the frozen wastelands of the North to settle.
 The humans built a city among the trees and practiced weird sciences and worshiped demon gods.
 There was peace and trade for a thousand years between the humans and Giantkings.
 However, due to human greed, war eventually broke out.
 When the war began, the Giantkings created the bracelet, adorned by all players to bend the will of the human prisoners of war, allow them to understand the language of Giantkings, and to prevent the humans from escaping.
 They came to rely on human prisoners to fight and labor for the Giantkings.
 The warmaker is now unsure of the bracelet's new purpose.
 Near the end of the war, humans revealed a new weapon, forged of science, smashing through troops and encasing the survivors in stone.
 In desperation, the Giantkings created the ritual that summoned the Sandstorm, which scorched and destroyed everything in its path.
 This is why most of the exiled lands are now a desert like waste.
 Now all the Giantkings are dead, except Warmaker Klael.
 After thousands of years, Conan comes to speak with the Warmaker and goes to search for the Serpent Ring of Set.

+Development

+Since its release, Conan Exiles has received several major content updates, including new features and areas.
+As of a 2018 update, pets were added to the game, allowing animals to be captured in the wild in the form of baby animals or eggs, and raised as travel companions or player home defense.
+A mount system was planned for the game, but was not included in the game's release due to console performance limitations.
+As of 5 December 2019, the mount system has been implemented in an update, which includes both travel and mounted combat.